cockroachdb/docs/v2.0/enterprise-licensing.md

 Type | Description
 -------------|------------
-**Trial License** | A trial license enables you to try out CockroachDB enterprise features for 30 days.
-After the trial period, you can upgrade to the enterprise license.
+**Trial License** | A trial license enables you to try out CockroachDB enterprise features for 30 days for free.
-**Enterprise License** | An enterprise license enables you to use CockroachDB enterprise features for longer periods (one year or more).
+**Enterprise License** | A paid enterprise license enables you to use CockroachDB enterprise features for longer periods (one year or more).

 ## Obtain a Trial or Enterprise License Key